Firefly III has had a long and stormy history. There are many ways of installing Firefly III, so there are many ways to upgrade.

 firefly-iii-updated.
 Assuming your original Firefly III installation is in the directory

-firefly-iii you can upgrade by simply moving over your
+firefly-iii you can upgrade by moving over your

 .env file and other stuff: